abtrindade/abtrindade/README.md

 ## Recent Teaching :man_teacher:
 (Department of Electricity from Federal University of Amazonas/UFAM, Manaus, Amazonas, Brazil)
+- :new: 2021/02 (in 2022, because of pandemic) classes of Electrical Installations (FTE042) for undergraduate course in Building Engineering.
+Hybrid with support material at Moodle in https://eadceteli.ufam.edu.br/course/view.php?id=117 (status: in progress)
+- :new: 2021/02 (in 2022, because of pandemic) classes of Electric Materials (FTE040) for undergraduate course in Electrical Engineering.
+Hybrid with support material at Moodle in https://eadceteli.ufam.edu.br/course/view.php?id=118 (status: in progress)
-- :new: 2021/01 (in 2022, because of pandemic) classes of Introduction to Electrical Engineering (FTE059) for undergraduate course in Electrical Engineering.
-Moodle in https://eadceteli.ufam.edu.br/course/view.php?id=164
+- 2021/01 (in 2022, because of pandemic) classes of Introduction to Electrical Engineering (FTE059) for undergraduate course in Electrical Engineering.
+Moodle in https://eadceteli.ufam.edu.br/course/view.php?id=164 (status: ended in MAY 2022)
-- :new: 2021/01 (in 2022, because of pandemic) classes of Energy Convertion (FTE032) for undergraduate course in Computer Engineering.
-Moodle in https://eadceteli.ufam.edu.br/course/view.php?id=163
+- 2021/01 (in 2022, because of pandemic) classes of Energy Convertion (FTE032) for undergraduate course in Computer Engineering.
+Moodle in https://eadceteli.ufam.edu.br/course/view.php?id=163 (status: ended in MAY 2022)
-- :new: 2021/01 (in 2022, because of pandemic) laboratory of Energy Convertion (FTE052) for undergraduate course in Computer Engineering.
-Moodle in https://eadceteli.ufam.edu.br/course/view.php?id=162
+- 2021/01 (in 2022, because of pandemic) laboratory of Energy Convertion (FTE052) for undergraduate course in Computer Engineering.
+Moodle in https://eadceteli.ufam.edu.br/course/view.php?id=162 (status: ended in MAY 2022)
 - 2020/02 (in 2021, because of pandemic) classes of Electrical Installations (FTE042) for undergraduate course in Building Engineering.
-Moodle in https://eadceteli.ufam.edu.br/course/view.php?id=117
+Moodle in https://eadceteli.ufam.edu.br/course/view.php?id=117 (status: ended in DECEMBER 2021)
 - 2020/02 (in 2021, because of pandemic) classes of Electric Materials (FTE040) for undergraduate course in Electrical Engineering.
-Moodle in https://eadceteli.ufam.edu.br/course/view.php?id=118
+Moodle in https://eadceteli.ufam.edu.br/course/view.php?id=118 (status: ended in DECEMBER 2021)
 - 2020/01 (in 2021, because of pandemic) classes of Energy Convertion (FTE032) for undergraduate course in Computer Engineering.
-Moodle in https://ava.ufam.edu.br/ceteli/course/view.php?id=66
+Moodle in https://ava.ufam.edu.br/ceteli/course/view.php?id=66 (status: ended in JULY  2021)
 - 2020/01 (in 2021, because of pandemic) laboratory of Energy Convertion (FTE052) for undergraduate course in Computer Engineering.
-Moodle in https://ava.ufam.edu.br/ceteli/course/view.php?id=67
+Moodle in https://ava.ufam.edu.br/ceteli/course/view.php?id=67 (status: ended in JULY  2021)
 - Rural Electrification (course offered asynchronously and continuously in portuguese, with no fixed start date).
-Moodle in https://ava.ufam.edu.br/ceteli/course/view.php?id=43
+Moodle in https://ava.ufam.edu.br/ceteli/course/view.php?id=43 (2020, 2021 and 2022, with 3 different classes)
 - 2020/Special online classes of Energy Convertion (FTE032) for undergraduate course in Computer Engineering & Electrical Engineering.
-Moodle in https://ava.ufam.edu.br/ceteli/course/view.php?id=10
+Moodle in https://ava.ufam.edu.br/ceteli/course/view.php?id=10 (status: ended in DECEMBER  2020)
 - 2020/Special online classes of Electric Materials (FTE040) for undergraduate course in Electrical Engineering.
-Moodle in https://ava.ufam.edu.br/ceteli/course/view.php?id=36
+Moodle in https://ava.ufam.edu.br/ceteli/course/view.php?id=36 (status: ended in DECEMBER  2020)
-- 2019/01 classes of Electric Materials (FTE040) for undergraduate course in Electrical Engineering
+- 2019/01 classes of Electric Materials (FTE040) for undergraduate course in Electrical Engineering (status: ended in DECEMBER  2019)
-- 2019/01 classes of Industrial Electrical Installations (FTE031) for undergraduate course in Industrial Engineering
+- 2019/01 classes of Industrial Electrical Installations (FTE031) for undergraduate course in Industrial Engineering (status: ended in DECEMBER  2020)

 ## Selected Publications :page_facing_up: